General Application for GST/HST Rebates

 Reason codes 10 and 26

-Do not send your rebate application to us if you are claiming a rebate under reason code 10 or 26.
-Instead, give your completed application to the GST/HST registered supplier or insurer who paid or credited you with your rebate.
+Do not send your paper rebate application to the CRA if you are claiming a rebate under reason code 10 or 26.
+Instead, give your completed application to the GST/HST-registered supplier or insurer who paid or credited you with your rebate.

-The registered supplier or insurer must complete Part G and file the rebate application along with their GST/HST return for the reporting period in which the rebate was paid or credited to you.
+The registered supplier or insurer must fill out Part F and file the rebate application along with their GST/HST return for the reporting period in which the rebate was paid or credited to you.
 If they are filing their GST/HST return online, they must send the completed rebate application to:

 Prince Edward Island Tax Centre